LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

 .. note::

    Pull requests can be created to merge a branch into any other branch.
-For the majority of this project your pull requests will merge a feature branch into the master branch.
+For the majority of this project, your pull requests will merge a feature branch into the master branch.

 How to Create a Pull Request